Notre Dame vs. Southern Utah Predictions & Picks - Women's NCAA Tournament First Round

 Notre Dame Schedule Analysis

-- Notre Dame has tied for the 31st-most Quadrant 2 victories in the nation (five).
+- Notre Dame has tied for the 31st-most Quadrant 2 wins in the country (five).

-- The Fighting Irish have tied for the 43rd-most Quadrant 3 victories in the nation (seven).
+- The Fighting Irish have tied for the 43rd-most Quadrant 3 wins in the nation (seven).

 Notre Dame 2022-23 Best Wins